LucidNFT: LR-Anchored Multi-Reward Preference Optimization for Flow-Based Real-World Super-Resolution: Experiment

 \subsection{Implementation Details}

-For \textbf{LucidConsistency}, we adopt Qwen3-VL-Embedding-8B~\cite{Qwen3-VL-Embedding} as the backbone with a lightweight projection head consisting of two linear layers and a GELU activation.
-The model is trained on synthesized LR–HR pairs generated from LSDIR~\cite{LSDIR} using the Real-ESRGAN~\cite{Real-ESRGAN} degradation pipeline.
-Training is performed on 2 NVIDIA A100 GPUs for 4,000 steps with a learning rate of $1\times10^{-4}$, batch size 8, temperature $\tau=0.7$ in Eq.~\ref{eq:loss_1}, and input resolution 512.
-For \textbf{LucidNFT}, we fine-tune the base model using LoRA~\cite{LoRA} (rank 32) on the LucidLR dataset.
+For \textbf{LucidConsistency}, we adopt Qwen3-VL-Embedding-8B~\cite{Qwen3-VL-Embedding} as the backbone and train LoRA adapters while keeping the backbone frozen.
+The training data contain two parts.
+First, LSDIR~\cite{LSDIR} images are used to build content-consistent pools for degradation-invariant alignment, where multi-level views are generated by the Real-ESRGAN~\cite{Real-ESRGAN} degradation pipeline.
+We use three ordered degradation levels (mild, medium, and heavy), with detailed parameter ranges provided in Appendix~\ref{sec:supp_degradation_settings}.
+Second, we use the fully regenerated subset from the RAISE~\cite{RAISE} portion of SAGI~\cite{SAGI} as original--inpainted pairs, which provide paired hard negatives for localized AI-generated hallucinations.
+We train LucidConsistency at resolution 1024 with LoRA rank and alpha both 128, using batch size 2 on 2 NVIDIA A100 GPUs for 6,000 steps.
+The learning rate is $1\times10^{-4}$.
+For \textbf{LucidNFT}, we fine-tune the base Real-ISR model using LoRA~\cite{LoRA} (rank 32) on the LucidLR dataset.
 Training runs on 8 NVIDIA A100 GPUs for 600 steps with a learning rate of $3\times10^{-5}$ and batch size 3, sampling 12 rollouts per LR input.
 The sampling resolution is set to 768 with 6 inference steps.
 We adopt EMA with decay 0.9 and a KL regularization weight of $1\times10^{-4}$.
-We use UniPercept IQA~\cite{UniPercept} as the perceptual reward and LucidConsistency as the semantic reward, both with weight 1, which empirically provides a balanced trade-off between perceptual quality and LR-faithfulness.
-Both methods are optimized using AdamW~\cite{AdamW}.
+We use UniPercept IQA~\cite{UniPercept} as the perceptual reward and LucidConsistency as the LR-faithfulness reward, both weight 1.0, which empirically provides a balanced trade-off between perceptual quality and LR-conditioned faithfulness.
+Both LucidConsistency and LucidNFT are optimized using AdamW~\cite{AdamW}.